 To: Our ABC Team

-Re: Performance Appraisals
+Re: Performance Reviews

-It’s time again for our performance appraisals.
+It’s time again for our performance reviews.
 Please check your calendar and let me know when during the next two weeks you’re available.
 The meeting should take about 30 minutes, but we can spend more time if there’s something you’d like to discuss.

 Please review your previous performance appraisal and we’ll discuss how you’ve progressed.

 Also, give some thought to your self-improvement plan and how you’d like to grow in your job.
 If there are projects you’re interested in, responsibilities you’d like to take on, or skills you’d like to learn, this is a good chance to discuss them.

 I’m proud of our team and look forward to positive conversations.

 Performance reviews are more productive when both we and our team members prepare.

 As managers, we need to review previous forms and notes, refresh our memories of the team member’s successes and shortcomings, consider what abilities and behaviors the team member could improve, think about how we can encourage and help them, and plan our presentation.

 Team members need to think about how they’re performing, where their opportunities are, what goals are appropriate, how they want to pursue them, and what help they might need.